 Camp Gan Shalom

-At Camp Gan Shalom, we do not just learn about Judaism—we live it!
-We are the summer day camp of the Jewish Federation of the greater San Gabriel and Pomona Valleys, serving entering Kindergarteners through entering 8th graders.
+At Camp Gan Shalom, we don’t just learn about Judaism—we live it!
+We are the summer day camp of the Jewish Federation of the Greater San Gabriel and Pomona Valleys, serving entering kindergarteners through entering eighth graders.
 Our diverse and unique programs include swimming and sports, Jewish-themed arts and crafts projects, cooking, field trips, and weekly Shabbat experiences.

 Location I: 5 weeks